mimukit/100-days-of-code-log/README.md

 	- No coding or reading.
 Enjoying the vacation.
 - ##### *Vacation Day 5: 26 June, 2017, Monday* :
 	- Today is Eid Day.
 So no reading or coding.
+- ##### *Vacation Day 6: 27 June, 2017, Tuesday* :
+	- No reading or coding today also.
+Visiting some relatives houses.

 ------------